Take Advantage of Social Media Search Engines during Your Job Search

 Find the social you on Social Mention

 Simply enter your name in quotation marks in the search field and choose All for the search.
-Within seconds, Social Mention delivers one of the most thorough analyses of your name you’ve ever seen.
+Within seconds, Social Mention delivers a thorough analysis.

 You also can see how frequently a mention of your name occurs.
 You can even see which keywords are associated with your name and on which types of media a mention occurred.